CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 1. Time-series data available at the city/county level of confirmed cases, deaths, and recovered.
 2. The *current date's* city/county data of confirmed cases, deaths.
 In the coming days, we hope to update or publish a new feature layer that contains the state's and country's total cases, deaths, and recovered.

-### Shelter Data
-The DAG `shelter-to-esri.py` takes the Rec & Parks (RAP) shelter census (collected at 8 intervals a day) through a Google Form and pushes it into the City of LA GeoHub by merging it with the the official shelter data from LA Sanitation (LASAN) and RAP GIS staff.
-The report intervals are: 6:30am, 10:30am, 11:30am, 12:30pm, 1:30pm, 2:30pm, 3:30pm, 4:30pm, and 8:30pm.
-We do some timezone data cleaning and publish.

-`Timestamp` is the time in which the shelter actually submitted the Google form. `Date` and `Time` are which "report" they are filing for.

-Note, the capacity numbers should be calculated by `sum(occupied beds + unoccupied beds)`, rather than the normal capacity, which has been lower to help adhere to social distancing in the shelters.

 ## Helpful Hints

 Jupyter Notebooks can read in both the ESRI feature layer and the CSV.
 In our [Data Sources](#data-sources), we often provide links to the ESRI feature layer and CSV.
 More in our [COVID-19 indicators GitHub repo](https://github.com/CityOfLosAngeles/covid19-indicators).

 Ex: JHU global province-level time-series [feature layer](http://lahub.maps.arcgis.com/home/item.html?id=20271474d3c3404d9c79bed0dbd48580) and [CSV](https://lahub.maps.arcgis.com/home/item.html?id=daeef8efe43941748cb98d7c1f716122)